X8ETr1x/x8etr1x.github.io/_posts/2025-09-02-thief-games-on-proton.md

 ## Make It Work: Playing the Thief Series on Proton

-*Nostaliga is a bitch, but I like her sometimes.*
+*Nostalgia is a bitch, but I like her sometimes.*

 ![A portrait of Garrett from Thief Gold](/images/thief-gold-key-art-header.png)